mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 Important points about notes:

 * Notes are specific to a customer/prospect.
-* Notes can include multiple requests (Product Managerss can apply multiple elements from the note to different features if necessary).
+* Notes can include multiple requests (Product Managers can apply multiple elements from the note to different features if necessary).
 * If you're not sure if the request or feedback should apply to an existing feature, you can simply capture the feedback as a note, assign it to the Product Manager overseeing that area, or leave it unassigned.

 When filing a note in productboard: